Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 										const T (&para_const)[LEN32b_PARA_delay_t],
 										const T (&para_t_start)[NUM_LINE_t]);

 This kernel is used to compute the transmit delay.
-It returns an array of values which represent the transmission time for every incremental point of the investigation.
+It returns an array of values, which represent the transmission time for every incremental point of the investigation.

 - **Template params**:
 	- `T`: type of the operation;